-British values at VEC
+British Values at Victoria

 In June 2014 the Government set out plans for all school children to be taught ‘British Values’ and guidance on promoting these in schools was published in November of the same year.
-At Victoria Education Centre we believe that our students should learn about these values enabling them to contribute positively as citizens of their local and wider communities.
+At Victoria School we believe that our students should learn about these values enabling them to contribute positively as citizens of their local and wider communities.

 The definitions of British Values according to the guidance are: